Fernando Ortiz Arana

-Fernando Ortiz Arana (born October 26, 1944 in Santiago de Querétaro) is a Mexican politician and long serving legislator affiliated with the Institutional Revolutionary Party (PRI).
+Fernando Ortiz Arana (born 26 October 1944) is a Mexican politician and long serving legislator affiliated with the Institutional Revolutionary Party (PRI).

-Ortiz Arana is the son of José Ortiz Antañana, a real estate agent, and Virginia Arana Morán.
-He graduated from the Autonomous University of Queretaro in 1967 with a bachelor's degree in law.
+Born in Santiago de Querétaro, Ortiz Arana is the son of José Ortiz Antañana, a real estate agent, and Virginia Arana Morán.
+He graduated from the Autonomous University of Querétaro in 1967 with a bachelor's degree in law.

 He joined the Institutional Revolutionary Party in 1963 and chaired it in the late 1990s.
 He has also served three terms as a federal congressman, as the President of the Chamber of Deputies in 1991, one term as a senator and has run unsuccessfully for governor in 1997 and in 2003.